What is MyUHDS?

 All residents must apply for housing themselves, unless they require assistance in the process.
 Since they will be the ones living with us, we encourage students to complete their own housing application and roommate profile.

 If you run into this page when you are trying to complete your housing and dining application, it can mean two things.
 The first reason might be that your application might not have been completed by a certain time therefore was automatically canceled.
-Incomplete applications are automatically cancelled after 30 days.
+Incomplete applications are automatically canceled after 30 days.
 The second being that you might have requested to have that application canceled.
-If you would like to reactivate your housing application, send an email to email@example.com with your name, OSU-Cascades Student ID number and a request to reactivate your application.
+If you would like to reactivate your housing application, send an email to firstname.lastname@example.org with your name, OSU-Cascades Student ID number and a request to reactivate your application.

 The contract is a document that tells you what the rules and expectations are for a resident living with us.
 When you sign the contract you agree to the rules and guidelines.
 It is legally binding for the duration of the contract.